 I also turn to this recipe during illness.
-The high Vitamin C and Vitamin K content make it great for supporting the immune system.
+The high vitamin C and K content make it great for supporting the immune system.

 This Broth Traditionally Contains

-- Zucchini– Natural source of potassium and sodium, Vitamin C and Vitamin B-6.
+- Zucchini – A natural source of potassium and sodium, vitamin C, and vitamin B6